Skip to Content

 If it were me, I would simply freeze my favorite flavor of Gatorade.
 (I prefer that over power-aid because it doesn’t have high fructose corn syrup.
 I’m cool with the occasional food dye.)

+For those who want a healthier option you could use coconut water, which sounds lovely.
 If you want to take it a step further, you could make one of these fabulous recipes for a DIY electrolyte drink:

 Mommypotamus’ Labor-Aid